Gyeongbu high-speed railway: Second phase: Daegu–Busan

+2020s bottleneck relief: Pyeongtaek–Osong

+In June 2023, construction began on expanding the 46.95 km two-track segment between Pyeongtaek and Osong, to four tracks, in order to relieve a crucial bottleneck in the KTX network.
+The Ministry of Land, Infrastructure and Transport is burrowing 50 m below the existing right of way and building parallel bridges to install the new pair of tracks, with a budget of ₩3.18 billion (US$2.5 billion), and completion set for 2028.
+Korail will also procure 17 KTX-Cheongryong trainsets to meet future induced demand on the line.

 Other connected high-speed lines

 The Honam HSR branches from the Gyeongbu HSR at its newly built Osong station, and is meant to accelerate Honam KTX services to Mokpo.
-The first stage from Osong to Gwangju is in construction since December 2009, and is to be opened in 2014.
+The first stage from Osong to Gwangju started construction in December 2009, and was to planned be opened in 2014 with actual opening date of April 1, 2015.

 A branch from the existing Gyeongbu HSR near its northern end to Suseo-dong, a southeastern ward of Seoul, was in the original plans of the Honam HSR.
-The Suseo High-Speed Railway was announced as a separate project, on a route from a junction with the Gyeongbu HSR at Pyeongtaek to Suseo, on December 30, 2009.
+The Suseo High-Speed Railway was announced as a separate project, on a route from a junction with the Gyeongbu HSR at Pyeongtaek to Suseo, on 30 December 2009.
 The goal was to complete the project by 2014.

 Singyeongju station on the second phase section of the Gyeongbu HSR is to become a junction with the re-aligned Ulsan-Gyeongju-Pohang section of the Donghae Nambu Line, which is to open in 2014.
-On April 23, 2009, the project was approved by the government and a ground-breaking ceremony was held.
+On 23 April 2009, the project was approved by the government and a ground-breaking ceremony was held.
 In January 2010, the early completion of the Pohang branch was confirmed by the government.

-On September 1, 2010, the government released a new strategic plan, with the aim to reduce travel times for 95% of Korea to under 2 hours by 2020.
+On 1 September 2010, the government released a new strategic plan, with the aim to reduce travel times for 95% of Korea to under 2 hours by 2020.
 Longer-term plans under consideration included a branch from the Gyeongbu HSR to Jinju and further to the southern coast.